-An article published in The Wall Street Journal on October 31, 2009 garnered over emotionally charged 170 online comments over the weekend.
+An article published in The Wall Street Journal on October 31, 2009 garnered over 170 online emotionally charged comments over the weekend.
 The tenor of the article is set at the beginning: "Long viewed as payment for life, divorce settlements are facing strict new limits as some ex-spouses—primarily men—protest the endless support of a former partner.
 For richer, for poorer, forever?"

 The WSJ article gives many examples of modifications of alimony many years following a divorce and cites the hardships imposed upon the payor.
 In many instances, the payee looks like a scheming, undeserving individual -- often, but not always a female.
 Many of the comments warn about getting married and thus risking assumption of liability for the support of another.